kristiblhegeglu/Oving2/README.md

 	Println(i)
 	}
     // No way to wait for the completion of a goroutine (without additional syncronization)

-    // We'll come back to using channels in Exercise 2.
+    // Well come back to using channels in Exercise 2.
 For now: Sleep Sleep(100*Millisecond)
 	Println("Done:", i);
 }